Glashütte Limburg Flush Mount or Wall Lamp 2773

 Manufacturer: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn – Germany.

-Other versions: Unknown.
+Other versions: It is unknown if this Glashütte Limburg flush mount 2773 or wall lamp was made in several versions.
 This lamp is model 2773 mounted on a metal ceiling piece model 637.

 Glasshüttenwerke Limburg GmbH